ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-bank-payment-gateway-for-woocommerce--v2-2--resurs-checkout---simplified-flow/problems-with-wpmu.md

 Problems With Wpmu

 # The problems with WPMU (Wordpress Network) and Resurs webservices
-Created by Thomas Tornevall, last modified on 2022-04-06 This page has been added to describe why multisite setups - where **several sites handles one webservice account** - will never work properly.
+This page has been added to describe why multisite setups - where **several sites handles one webservice account** - will never work properly.
 Please be aware that this is not the same solution as if you